kaiser-rpg/KaiserRPG.github.io/pages/rule/combat/combat_rounds.md

 A full list of Intentions can be found [here](rule_combat_intention.html).

 #### Surprise
 When rolling [@skill Initiative @], there is a chance that you might react so quickly that your opponent is caught off guard.
 This occurs when your Final [@skill Initiative @] Roll is 20 points greater than your opponent's.
-In this case, you have the [@state Surprise @] state over your opponent, which gives them a penalty on any Opposed Skill Checks against you until they take their turn.
+In this case, you gain the [@state Surprise @] state over your opponent, which gives them a penalty on any Opposed Skill Checks against you until they take their turn.

 ### Action Phase
 The Action Phase is when each combatant takes turns performing actions.
 The combatant who has the highest Final [@skill Initiative @] Roll goes first, then the second highest goes, and so on.
 In the case of a tie, the combatant with the highest Final [@skill Initiative @] Value (the number added to the die roll) acts first.